MigueGo/Get-SPFarmLogs/README.md

 ## Detailed Description

 **this is a script to be run in PowerShell UI (like PowerShell ISE) or a Powershell window.
-The loading of the SharePoint module is already included in the script.**
+The script is also loading the module PowerShell for SharePoint.**

-**donwload the [last release](https://github.com/MigueGo/Get-SPFarmLogs/releases/latest) from here.**
+**download the [last release](https://github.com/MigueGo/Get-SPFarmLogs/releases/latest) from here.**